slevithan/oniguruma-parser/src/tokenizer/README.md

 Used by the [parser](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md) to convert Oniguruma pattern and flag strings into a list of tokens, as the first step in builing an AST.

 > [!NOTE]
-> This module is not exported by `oniguruma-parser`, since tokenization is considered an implementation detail of the parser.
+> This module is not exported by oniguruma-parser, since tokenization is considered an implementation detail of the parser.

 ## About